utiasDSL/util-uwb-dataset/index.md

 ## User Instructions
 We provide the instructions for running the Python scripts.
 The data parsing scripts are developed and tested on an Ubuntu 20.04 laptop with [ROS noetic](http://wiki.ros.org/noetic) installed.
-For The corresponding Matlab scripts are developed on Matlab R2021a.
+The corresponding Matlab scripts are developed on Matlab R2021a.
 Please change the path for the data (*txt* and *csv* files) on top of the Matlab scripts for usage.

 ### Access data
 ---